jtmenchaca/quickcompare/README.md

   )
 ```

+### Binary/Categorical data

-By default, the binary/categorical columns are compared across groups
+Binary/categorical columns are compared across groups using the
-using the Chi-square test or the Fisher’s Exact test, depending on the
+Chi-square test or the Fisher’s Exact test, depending on the count of
-count of results.
-If there are no observations for a given subgroup, no
+results.
+If there are no observations for a binary/categorical column in
-p-value is provided (consider comparing across sub-groups that all have
+one of the groups, no p-value is provided.
+If this happens and more than
+two groups are being evaluated, and if the statistical testing is still
+important, consider limiting the analysis to fewer groups where all
-at least one observation in a separate analysis).
+groups have at least one observation.

 ``` r
 penguins_data |>